Aioli: Etymology

 The English spelling comes from the French aïoli, which is an adaptation of an Occitan term.
 The spelling in Occitan may be alhòli, following the classical norm, or aiòli, following the Mistralian norm.
 In Catalan it is spelled allioli (/ca/).
-The most common term in Spanish is alioli, an adaptation from Catalan, although it is also called ajoaceite, ajiaceite, ajolio or ajaceite.
+The most common term in Spanish is alioli, an adaptation from Catalan, although there are alternative Spanish terms such as ajoaceite, ajiaceite, ajolio or ajaceite.
 It is also spelled alioli in Galician.